Epcot is known for its food, so it’s no surprise that it also has some of the best ice cream in all of Disney World.

 Unfortunately, there’s not really any noteworthy ice cream items in the United Kingdom Pavilion.

 The Canada Pavilion joins the United Kingdom Pavilion in being the areas to avoid if you’re looking for ice cream.
-However, you can find the Refreshment Port right next to the Canada Pavilion.
-They serve a special croissant-doughnut with soft serve ice cream.
-Promenade Refreshments is also close by and has several flavors of citrus and vanilla soft serve.
+However, you can find some at the Refreshment Port right next to the Canada Pavilion.

 The Best Ice Cream Inside Epcot’s Future World